DucAnhNTT/hadoop-cluster-docker/README.md

 This is it: a Docker multi-container environment with Hadoop (HDFS), Spark and Hive, Airflow.
 This is a repository i'm currently working on and updating from Marcel Jan repo

-The only thing lacking, is that Hive server doesn't start automatically.
+There two things to concern is that Hive server doesn't start automatically.
 To be added when I understand how to do that in docker-compose.
+ANd I'm trying to update Hive to new version and the components in this 'docker-compose' file too.
+But overall this project run smoothly.

 ## Quick Start